 I think this is an important one to note near the top as well.
 I am sometimes misquoted as saying women should decline Anti-D or that Anti-D doesn’t work.

-And what’s most important to me is that everyone has good information and makes the decision that’s right for them.
+What’s most important to me is that everyone has good information and makes the decision that’s right for them.

 3. We can speculate a bit about who may be at greater or lesser risk, though…